Microsoft SQL Dynamic Secrets

 Dynamic Secret Guide

-1. grantPermissions: Specifies the permissions assigned by MSSQL to the new user account.
+• grantPermissions: specifies the permissions assigned by MSSQL to the new user account.

-4. pool: Designates the Engine pool that DSV will use to generate dynamic secrets.
+• pool: designates the Engine pool that DSV will use to generate dynamic secrets.

-5. ttl: Specifies the number of seconds for which the new account will exist before the engine automatically deletes it.
+• ttl: specifies the number of seconds for which the new account will exist before the engine automatically deletes it.

 ttl must be set at or above 900.

-7. data: This field remains blank for dynamic secrets.
+• data: this field remains blank for dynamic secrets.

 Sending a MSSQL task to an engine

 Read the MSSQL dynamic secret.
-A randomly chosen engine in the engine pool should receive the task and perform it.
-The engine attempts to create a MSSQL account and reports back success or failure.
-On success, the user also receives the new working credentials.
-As long as there is at least one running engine in a given pool, an engine will receive a MSSQL account revocation task and delete the account once its TTL expires.
+A randomly chosen engine in the engine pool should receive the MSSQL task and perform it.
+The engine attempts to create an MSSQL account and reports back success or failure.
+Upon success, the user also receives the new working credentials.
+As long as there is at least one running engine in a given pool, an engine will receive an MSSQL account revocation task and delete the account once its TTL expires.

 Third Party Reference